 1. Walk Walk Walk

-So make the most of exploring by walking and then stop for a picture, sit in a cafe, enjoy the little things.
-This will definitely save you money!
-And unless you want to get sore feet from walking on cobbled streets, buy a comfortable pair of shoes before you head to Italy!
+Stop for a picture, sit in a Bar, enjoy the little things and unless you want to get sore feet from walking on cobbled streets, buy a comfortable pair of shoes before you head to Italy!

-Also note that many towns in Italy (especially those pretty hill top towns) do not have a train station in the city centre.
-So there is usually a long walk or bus involved to get to the centre of the town.
-Hence, choose your towns wisely when you travel, lest you regret.
+Many towns in Italy (especially those pretty hill top towns) do not have a train station in the city centre.
+So there is usually a long walk or a bus service that takes you to the centre of the town.
+Choose your towns wisely when you travel, lest you regret.

 DON’T FORGET TO….
 VALIDATE!!